5330.1 Combined Degree Programs

-- 3.2 cumulative grade point average on all undergraduate work, including undergraduate credits earned at other institutions and transferred to Wright State.
+- 3.2 cumulative grade point average in all undergraduate work, including undergraduate credits earned at other institutions and transferred to Wright State.

 - Undergraduate advisor's approval for admission to the combined-degree program, and mandatory advising during each semester the student is taking graduate credit toward the bachelor's degree.

 - Formal admission to combined-degree status.

 - Students admitted to a combined degree program will be admitted as provisional graduate students to the College of Graduate Programs and Honors Studies, pending completion of the requirements for their bachelor's degree.
 Students admitted into an approved combined degree program do not have to formally apply to the master's program in question.

-- If students have studies in progress at the time they apply to a combined degree program, any approval of the application is provisional and may be revoked if the student fails to meet all required standards at the end of the current term.
+- If students have studies in progress at the time they apply to a combined degree program, any approval of the application is provisional and may be revoked if the student fails to meet all required standards at the end of the term.

 5330.2 Non-Combined Degree Program

 Students who are pursuing an undergraduate degree at Wright State University or another accredited university may, under certain circumstances, take graduate courses for graduate or undergraduate credit outside of the combined-degree program.
 Students must complete the Graduate Course Permission Form and obtain all required signatures.
 Reapplication is required for any subsequent period.
 In addition, students must indicate their desire for undergraduate or graduate credit.
 No changes will be granted to the type of credit selected after the course(s) have been completed.
 Courses taken for undergraduate credit may be applied, with the academic unit’s approval, toward undergraduate degree requirements.
 Courses taken for graduate credit may be applied towards an appropriate graduate degree at Wright State with the permission of the relevant department or program.